BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - Z820/Z620/Z420 (BIOS 3.96), Mixed CPUs: 2760 V1, 2650 V2, or 2680 V2 (Single or Dual)
 - SSD SATA drive or
 - NvMe SSD on a PCI-E adapter (Need a Sata HD for hosting OC loader)
-- GTX 680 or Radeon 290/390X graphics (Both are supported out of the box by macOS)
+- GTX 680 or Radeon 290/390X (Both are supported out of the box)

 **Opencore/macOS:**

 - OC 0.7.1
 - Catalina 10.15.7 - Everything works, except Sleep.
 Audio via AppleALC.
-USB3 at full speed, for storage device.
+USB3 at full speed.
-- Big Sur 11.5.1 - Same as Catalina, except USB3 ports (storage device will not mount)
+- Big Sur 11.5.1 - Same as above, except USB3 ports (storage device will not mount)

 **Credits:**